ckan/ckanapi-exporter/README.markdown

 3. Contributor
 4. Description
 5. Format

+The columns in the CSV file will be in the order that they appear in the `columns.json` file.

 The values for the Data Owner column are found by matching the regular expression `"^author$"` against the top-level keys of each of the datasets.